Cghlewis/crystal_site/content/projects/_index.md

 - I am an organizer of the [POWER](https://www.womeninedresearch.com/) Issues in Education Data Management Research Hub

-- I am a Co-Organizer of [R-Ladies St. Louis](https://www.meetup.com/rladies-st-louis/)
+- I am a co-organizer of [R-Ladies St. Louis](https://www.meetup.com/rladies-st-louis/)

 - I do ongoing consulting with [R for the Rest of Us](https://rfortherestofus.com/)"